Hong Kong Fried Noodles

 Cooking

-- Heat a tablespoon of vegetable oil in a wok to high heat
+- Heat a tablespoon of cooking oil, lard or tallow in a wok to high heat

 - Add the peppers and stir fry for 1 minute